 I said a tentative goodbye last year when I saw the buildings being torn apart; being eaten by strange looking machines, their steel teeth enjoying the feast.
 I hadn’t been into the bowels of the Royal for twenty-four years, and the bones of my childhood resembled a modern ruin.
 It was the place where I fell in love for the first time.
 So many firsts and lasts.
 I cried.
 A lot.
 I ugly cried in front of confused workmen who so kindly asked if I was okay.

 I grew up in two places; my familial home and the Royal Childrens Hospital.
 My earliest memory is of looking through the bars of a prison; I now know that I was gripping onto the bars of my cot, either crying for my mother or a nurse, or simply because I was crotchety and didn’t like being contained.

 If you want the definition of a double life, then read on.

 Living with CF was akin to being a spy.
 I would live my ‘normal’ life at home, have my ‘normal’ friends at school, and do ‘normal’ stuff.
 Then I would go into hospital for a few weeks at a time where I had my hospital life complete with hospital school and my CF friends.

-I would turn it on and off at ‘normal’ school when I was with my friends, in social situations, and especially when I was at school.
-If a friend died, I simply went to school the next day as though nothing had happened as I tried to focus on my schoolwork.
-Study was my escape.
+I would turn it on and off at ‘normal’ school, when I was with my friends, in social situations, and especially when I was at school.
+If a friend died, I simply went to school the next day as though nothing had happened as I tried to focus on my school work.
+But study was my escape.
 Throughout primary and secondary I basically had to keep my shit together – more for other people than myself.
 And so there was home and there was hospital.
 But like any good spy, I could seamlessly go from hospital to ‘normal’ with barely giving it a second thought.
 It also helped that my illness was invisible.